Billiard ball: Carom and English billiards

+English billiards uses the same number of balls as carom billiards, but the same size as snooker balls, as the game is played on the same size table as snooker.
+Each player uses a separate cue ball, with modern English billiards sets using one white ball with red spots and the other being yellow with red spots.
+The object ball used is red, but in some additions, it is red with white spots.

 Pool

 Pool balls are used to play various pool games, such as eight-ball, nine-ball, and straight pool.
 These balls, the most widely used throughout the world, are smaller than carom billiards balls, and larger than those for snooker.
 According to World Pool-Billiard Association equipment specifications, the weight may be from 5+1/2 to 6.0 oz with a diameter of 2+1/4 in, plus or minus 0.005 in.